 Use dandelion root bitters in an aperitif cocktail or take a few drops before a meal to stimulate digestion and calm the nervous system.
 Another beneficial way to utilize the roots is by infusing them in honey.
 Add that to your afternoon tea for a medicinal treat!

 Before I started taking a daily magnesium supplement, I frequently suffered from restless leg syndrome.
 If I knew then what I know now, I would have jumped on the chance to make this dandelion and magnesium lotion and maybe I still will!
-Dandelion and magnesium make quite the couple because of the dandelion’s powerful pain relieving properties and magnesium’s ability to control muscle contractions.
+Dandelion and magnesium make quite the couple because of the dandelion’s powerful pain-relieving properties and magnesium’s ability to control muscle contractions.

-The leaves of this nutritious springtime herb are rich in choline, vitamin A, and C. Choline does a wonderful job of keeping your liver functioning properly by helping along the circulation of bile and metabolizing fats.
+The leaves of this nutritious springtime herb are rich in choline, vitamin A, and C. Choline does a wonderful job of keeping your liver functioning properly by helping along with the circulation of bile and metabolizing fats.
 Use those liver-supporting greens in soups, salads, sautes, and more!

 Another way to keep your liver happy is to make an overnight decoction of dandelion and nettles.
 In addition to the medicinal properties of dandelion and nettle, this detoxifying iced tea combines an assortment of nutritious plants like burdock, red clover, and hibiscus.